-- Bill's Baker Street: A fantastic place decorated with a retro look for breakfast or brunch.
+- Bill's Baker Street: A fantastic place decorated with a retro feel for breakfast or brunch.

 - Crepes & Shakes: A small stall near the museum where they prepare fabulous sweet and savory crepes.
 Ideal if you need a quick bite to eat before continuing your tour of London.